 Cloud security is dedicated to protecting cloud computing systems and resources.
 This includes keeping data private and secure across various online-based infrastructure, applications, and platforms.
 Securing these systems involves collaborative efforts of both cloud providers and the clients that use them, whether an individual, small or medium business, or enterprise uses.

-Cloud computing security consists of:
+Security architecture in cloud computing consists of:

 - Data security